Hybrid Search

 Combines traditional keyword scoring with semantic vector similarity — best of both worlds.

-Getting Embeddings via OpenSolr API
+Getting Embeddings via Opensolr API

 Generate vector embeddings for any text using these endpoints: